Stripped-Envelope Supernovae for QCD Axion Detection

+In the End Matter, we complement our detection forecast with existing bounds for axion dark matter together with sensitivities of future haloscope searches.

 For our chosen distance of 2~kpc, the detection prospects with SNe Ibc look quite promising, reaching all the way to $m_a\agt0.1$--1\,meV, whereas RSGs and BSGs, even with our most optimistic parameters, do not touch the KSVZ line.
-For BSGs and RSGs, our more pessimistic forecast compared with Ref.~\cite{Manzari:2024jns} derives from our smaller assumed $B$ fields and absence of pionic emission.
+For BSGs and RSGs, our more pessimistic forecast compared with Ref.~\cite{Manzari:2024jns} derives from our smaller assumed $B$ fields and the absence of pionic emission.
 On the other hand, the number $N_a$ of emitted axions from the hot SN model is optimistic; the cold model reduces $N_a$ by a factor of 7, yielding a $\sqrt{7}$ worse $g_{ap}\times g_{a\gamma}$ sensitivity (see End Matter).
 SNe~Ibc still cover the axion band.

 The detection prospects essentially hinge on the diagonal bands in Fig.~\ref{fig:HotBounds}, the region of large $m_a$, where the conversion probability is given by Eq.~\eqref{eq:conversion_probability}.
 Multiplying with the axion spectrum and the \textit{Fermi}-LAT effective area yields the number of event counts as